apryakhin/legion.stanford.edu/debugging.md

 assertions that do not produce useful error messages.
 If you encounter one of these assertions (regardless of whether it is an application or runtime bug), please report it on the [bug tracker](/community/).

+### Backtrace

+Legion can automatically print a backtrace when an error occurs (such as an assertion failure or a segfault).
+This capability has a negligible performance impact and is therefore recommended in settings where crashes occur in production applications.
+Backtraces often provide initial clues as to where a bug may be hiding, and can direct further debugging efforts.
+To enable backtraces, set `LEGION_BACKTRACE` to `1` in the environment:

+{% highlight bash %}
+LEGION_BACKTRACE=1 ./app
+{% endhighlight %}

+When using `mpirun` as a launcher for the application, remember that a `-x` flag is required to pass the variable to the child process:

+{% highlight bash %}
+mpirun -x LEGION_BACKTRACE=1 ./app
+{% endhighlight %}

 ### Freeze On Error